Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Generalizations of above theory to the moduli space of vortices on a K hler surface

+Following the same arguments from previous section we have $\mu = \mu(A, \phi) $ above is a moment map for the action of the gauge group on ${\mathcal C}$.
+The moduli space inherits the quotient topology by the gauge group action and the differential structure is simmilar to the one discussed in section 3 in the Riemann surface case.

-(b) Since the moduli space is same as the Seiberg-Witten moduli by Appendix, the regular part of the moduli space is K$\ddot{\rm{a}}$hler with K$\ddot{\rm{a}}$hler form $\Omega_X$ by corollary 4.2 Becker~\cite{B}. \end{proof}
+Since the moduli space is same as the Seiberg-Witten moduli by Appendix, the regular part of the moduli space is K$\ddot{\rm{a}}$hler with K$\ddot{\rm{a}}$hler form $\Omega_X$ by corollary 4.2 Becker~\cite{B} mainly by infitedimensiinal K$\ddot{\rm{a}}$hler reduction technique.

+The above argument works for K$\ddot{\rm{a}}$hler surfaces for more general K$\ddot{\rm{a}}$hler manifolds it has been shown in \cite{R}.